MystiCons/AIScouts/DeepLearning/README.md

 ## model.py and rasp_model.py
 These files describe a neural network and it's parameters.
 Rasp_model is a simple version of model.py.
 The simple version can't train the model or test the model, it should be used only if you want to predict using a trained model, which can be loaded using `load_model()` method.
 The full version `model.py` can be used to train a model from any images.
 The images should be put into a folder named by the label you want.
+`model.py` also has an implementation of deep convolutional generative adversarial neural network, which is capable of generating new images from a dataset.
+You can find an example [here](generate_images.py).

 Example how to train a new model:
 ```